 CiviCRM connects to a variety of different payment processors.
 Out-of-the-box, it comes with support for approximately 15 payment processors.
-Many other community contributed processors are available to download from the CiviCRM.org Extensions Directory:
+Many other community contributed processors are available to download from the CiviCRM Extensions Directory.

 Community contributed processors are not supported by CiviCRM but there is no reason why they should not be just as reliable as the out-of-the-box processors.
 If you do use a community contributed processor, be sure that you have access to adequate technical support for that processor, either in house, from the author of the payment processor, or from a trusted third party.

 Browse a comparison of the available payment processors in the System Administrator Guide.

 Below is a list various things to think about when choosing a payment processor.
 Not all payment providers are created equal and there are significant differences between them in terms of cost, suitability for your use case, and availability.
 This is a quick guide to selecting a payment processor.
 If possible, you should talk to other similar and nearby organisations that use CiviCRM about their experiences with payment processors.
 You can also configure more than one payment processor, and give constituents the option to choose the one they prefer.

 Payment processors can be split into those in which the user enters credit card details directly on your site, and those that transfer the user to another site to make the payment, and then return them to your site once the payment is made.
 You can typically brand the payment site to a limited extent – for example you might be able to add your organisation name, logo and colours – but the workflow is less seamless and a percentage of people tend to get lost along the way and not complete the payment.